LaithAli28/azure-network-protocols/README.md

 </p>
 <p>
-Make sure that both of the Virtual machines are running.
-Start with logging into the Windows Virtual Machine using Remote Desktop Connection.
-Copy and paste the public IP address of the Windows Virtual Machine and supply the credentials to log in.
+Make sure that both the DC-1 and Client-1 VMs are running.
+Start with logging into both Windows Virtual Machine using RDP(use public IP to find VMs, then sign in as normal).
 </p>
 <br />